johann8/bacularis/README.md

 As a result comes something like this: `[md5]607e60c2c1f4f859679fbe9d742b0c59`

-- You need the ip address of docker host.
+- You need the ip address of `docker host`.
 This ip address is specified as `bacula-dir` ip address.
-You can execute the following command to find out the ip address:
+You can execute the following command on `docker host` to find out the ip address:

 ```bash
 ip addr show $(ip route | awk '/default/ {print $5}') |grep -w inet | awk '/inet/ {print $2}' | cut -d'/' -f1